aymoun95/portfolio-next-blog/data/blog/useEffect-vs-didMount.md

 1. You cause a first render
 2. React calls render method
-3. DidMount runs immediately after the DOM has been mounted and sets state immediately(synchrounous) but before the browser has had a chance to "paint" the DOm
+3. DidMount runs immediately after the DOM has been mounted and sets state immediately(synchrounous) but before the browser has had a chance to "paint" the DOM
 4. render is called again with the new state
-5. the browser now shows the second render which is the initail UI for the user (no flickering)
+5. the browser now shows the second render which is the initial UI for the user (no flickering)

 **useEffect**: